 Formative assessment is achieved through interactive questioning, AFL, observation, plenary sessions, guided learning, regular marking and feedback, weekly 'tests' in spellings, mental maths, multiplication tables and homework.
-A detailed spreadsheet is maintained with individual records and group data.
+A detailed pupil tracker is maintained across the school, with individual records and group data stored in various media in each classroom/on PCs.
 This is invaluable in providing in-house monitoring information and transfer data for colleagues in Wingrove and beyond.
-To support this form of assessment, all staff use AFL books or post-it stickers during observation times, Assertive Mentoring programme, past test questions, APP grids, Clive Davies materials, APP writing grids and other National Curriculum assessment/target grids.
-Records can also be found in teacher record books (green), guided reading files, target books and daily reading records.
-From September 2014, Wingrove Primary School has been using the Assertive Mentoring Programme as a means of assessment.
-We have also introduced Skills Passports for all children from Y1 to Y6.
-These remain with the children as they move through school.
+To support this form of assessment, IPads may be used using programs such as Seesaw and Tapestry as well as post-it stickers during observation times.
+Records can also be found on the Network or in teacher records, guided reading files, and daily reading records.
+We have also introduced Skills and Knowledge grids to be used for all foundation subjects to aid assessment and learning.
+Knowledge organisers also provide children and families with support across units of work.
+Practical maths and DT books also capture learning and these are used by teachers, subject leaders and SLT for monitoring and evaluating.